-In addition, our executive officers, including our Named Executive Officers, are eligible to receive the same employee benefits that are generally available to all our full-time employees, subject to the satisfaction of certain eligibility requirements.
-These benefits include health and dependent care, flexible spending accounts, medical, dental and vision benefits, business travel insurance, an employee assistance program, basic life insurance, accidental death and dismemberment insurance, short-term and long-term disability insurance, primary and secondary caregiver leave, an employee sabbatical program, an online subscription to the Headspace meditation application, a premium Care.com membership with an emergency backup care benefit, daily catered lunches, and health club, commuter and parking benefits.
+In addition, our executive officers, including our Named Executive Officers, are eligible to receive the same employee benefits that are generally available to all of our U.S. CarGurus employees, subject to the satisfaction of certain eligibility requirements.
+These benefits include health and dependent care, flexible spending accounts, medical, dental and vision benefits, business travel insurance, an employee assistance program, basic life insurance, accidental death and dismemberment insurance, short-term and long-term disability insurance, primary and secondary caregiver leave, an employee sabbatical program, an online meditation application subscription, paid access to certain family care resources, daily catered lunches, and health club, commuter and parking benefits.
+In response to the COVID-19 pandemic, we implemented changes that we determined were in the best interest of our employees, as well as the communities in which we operate, and which comply with government regulations.
+These changes included requiring our employees to work remotely commencing in March 2020, as a result of which certain of these employee benefits - namely, daily catered lunches, health club membership, and commuter and parking benefits - were discontinued.
+We expect to resume providing some or all of these discontinued benefits when our employees return to work in our offices.